 Obviously, there are a lot more choices available today, including smartphones.
 But this camera gives me better image quality in different lighting conditions and more creative control over my photos, while still being easy to use.

-And even though it’s over 10 years old, it still more than enough for my everyday use.
+Even though it’s over 10 years old, it’s still more than enough for my everyday use.
+You can find a good reconditioned one on eBay for around $35.

 Irfanview: IrfanView is a very fast, small, compact and innovative graphic viewer for Windows that helps you organize, edit, and share your photos.
 It’s free, and easy to use.

 Adobe Photoshop Elements: The consumer version of Adobe Photoshop, it’s the software I use for all of my image editing and graphics.
 I’m using PSE 9.
-It is an older version, but for my typical use, I have no need to upgrade at this time.
+It is an older version, but it runs just fine on my Windows 10 64-bit computer.
+For my typical use, I have no need to upgrade at this time.

 Smart Photo Editor: Smart Photo Editor is an amazing application that I find I am using more and more all the time now.
 Not only can I do normal things with photos like cropping and color corrections, I can also easily do some “artsy” stuff, too.
 Here’s a video I did using photo effects created in Smart Photo Editor.